Configuration

 deployment.pre_start (optional)

-Shell command executed before the new process launches.
+Shell command executed before the service process launches.
 Useful for builds, migrations, or asset preparation.
-Non-zero exit codes abort the deployment and preserve the old instance.

 services: